About Me Button

 Bucket List #1

 Even though I did not have a Mustang for many years as time went on I always wanted another one with the expectation it would be bought 100% restored.
 In the absence of having a Mustang my obsessive train buying habits kicked in BIG TIME.
-The dream of a Mustang was there but not really pursued.
+The dream of a Mustang was always there but was not really pursued.
+I would occasionally look at my train collection and think how much I would have to sell to get a NICE Mustang.
+I could not do it.
 And the buying prices of Mustangs ZOOMED especially for the 1969 Mach 1.
 What was $40,000.00 10 years ago is now (in 2026) $90,000.00 or more.
 That is still not going to ever happen for me without a real lottery win.

 In December 2025 I went to the repair shop I have been dealing with to discuss work needed on my Escape.
 The owner I knew for many years retired with an employee buying him out.
 After a short time we were discussing Mustangs.
 Tom said he had 1 for sale and invited me to go look at it.
 It was sitting for 3 years TWO BLOCKS away from my house.
 I am not sure if I saw it before.